Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [*] Combat Presence: can be used during Interrupt, immediately granting an Interrupt action to another soldier.
 [*] Whiplash: now has 5 turn cooldown instead of 1 use per mission.
 Damage scales from 4 to 8 damage, and can crit for additional 1 to 3 damage depending on Ripjack tier.
 Robotic units now take ~50% increased base damage compared to organics.
 [*] Interrupt: now has 5 turn cooldown instead of 1 use per mission and does not cost any action points to activate.
 Multiple units can now interrupt at the same time.
-[*] Waylay: now also allows Overwatch shots to crit.
+[*] Waylay: now also allows to remain on Overwatch upon taking damage.
 [*] Total Combat: now also grants a grenade-only slot.
 [*] Reckoning: cooldown removed, but now action cost scales with distance to the target.
 Essentially works same as Ranger's Slash, except it doesn't end turn if you still have actions remaining.
 [*] Battlelord: now has 5 turn cooldown instead of 1 use per mission.
 Fixed bug that allowed it to trigger only once.